mediocre/bloodhound/README.md

 **ups**

-The UPS API requires a username, password, and an access key as options.
-If you are trying to test UPS, access https://wwwcie.ups.com/rest/Track for test tracking information.
-Otherwise, Bloodhound will default to the production url: https://onlinetools.ups.com/rest/Track.
+The UPS API requires a username, password, and an access key.

 **usps**